Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in.

 My pleasure.

-It passed about a year ago, and so I recently got a letter uh email from my liberal congressman talking about how wonderful it was and how irresponsible the banks were and how they can't place themselves and how necessary some regulation is.
+I recently got a letter or email from my Liberal congressman talking about how wonderful it was and how irresponsible the banks were and how they can't police themselves and how necessary some regulation is.

-I found that funny considering a few days before that I got his email talking about how extreme the Republicans are and how radical a balanced budget amendment is.
+I found that funny considering a few days before that, I got his email talking about how extreme the Republicans are and how radical a balanced budget amendment is.

 Yeah.

-Yeah, you're you're absolutely right.
+Yeah, you're absolutely right.

-I mean uh uh I mean government accounting is uh is a joke.
+I mean, government accounting is a joke.

 That's a tenth of a trillion dollars.

-That's a one tenth of a trillion dollars just in in payments it shouldn't have made but in government accounting that's just a rounding error.
+That's a one-tenth of a trillion dollars just in payments it shouldn't have made.

 Nobody investigates them.

-It's just, you know, look for it in the line items under miscellaneous.
+No, it's just, you know, look for it in the line items under miscellaneous.

-Uh what you know what what what Frank Franklin Reigns and Jamie Garelic at Fannie Mae and Freddie Mac some twit uh Democrat emailed me after the show on Monday when I brought it up that uh these two guys uh for uh for for their genius in almost collapsing the global economy they got a taxpayer funded payout of 116.4 million and uh and and this guy wrote to me and he said oh you you you're just jealous because they're behaving like a private company because they are a private company.
+Franklin Raines and Jamie Gorelic at Fannie Mae and Freddie Mac, some Twitter Democrat emailed me after the show on Monday when I brought it up that these two guys for their genius in almost collapsing the global economy, they got a taxpayer-funded payout of $116.4 million.

-They're not a government owned enterprise.
+They're not a government-owned enterprise.

-No, they're a government they have a privileged position protected by government.
+They have a privileged position protected by government.

-So for example they're exempt from SEC disclosure rules.
+So, for example, they're exempt from SEC disclosure rules.

-They're exempt from Sarbanes Oxley they're exempt from everything a genuinely private company has to do and they came close to collapsing the entire global economy.
+They're exempt from everything a genuinely private company has to do.

-The Enron guys, for a fraud of half a trillion, half a billion dollars, $500 million, they went to jail.
+The Enron guys for a fraud of half a trillion, half a billion dollars, $500 million, they went to jail.

 Whatever his name, the head guy was, he died in jail.